Best daily deals

 The silicone loop fins are really important for getting a secure fit.

-If you came all this way and decided that bone conduction headphones aren’t for you, the Sony LinkBuds WF-L900 are a strong alternative.
+If you came all this way and decided that bone conduction headphones aren’t for you, you should check out the best open-ear headphones and earbuds.
+The Sony LinkBuds WF-L900 are a strong alternative.
 These earbuds from Sony fit like your traditional buds and rest in your outer ear.
 A donut hole cutout keeps your ear canals open to your surroundings.
 This way, you get better sound than bone conduction and the benefits of a more secure fit.
 Generally, they cost a bit more than Shokz’ headsets ($178 at Amazon).

 The Bose Sport Open Earbuds in the open carrying case next to a climbing rope and belay device.